-There are several tools available for screening for cognitive impairment, and other routine investigations are detailed in the separate article Dementia.
+There are several tools available for screening for cognitive impairment, and other routine investigations are detailed in the separate Dementia article.
 MRI scans are the investigation of choice to exclude other cerebral pathology.
-To differentiate Alzheimer's disease from vascular dementia or frontotemporal dementia, NICE guidance advises perfusion hexamethylpropyleneamine oxime (HMPAO) single-photon emission computed tomography (SPECT).
+To differentiate Alzheimer's disease from vascular dementia or frontotemporal dementia, NICE guidance advises perfusion hexamethylpropyleneamine oxime (HMPAO) single-photon emission computerised tomography (SPECT).
 This is not useful if the person has Down's syndrome.

-Note that cognitive screening tests such as the mini mental state examination (MMSE) are not diagnostic of dementia, but are useful screening tools to assess who should be referred to specialist services.
+Note that cognitive screening tests such as the mini mental state examination (MMSE) are not diagnostic of dementia.
+They are, however, useful screening tools to assess who should be referred to specialist services.